 Now, this type is made inside the body through the lipid found in neurons of the brain.
 This helps in providing support for ECS and other organs of the body and is used for regulation and modulating specific functions that are of importance to the body.
 By binding to the receptors in the ECS, THC can produce its mind-altering “High: effects.

 Whenever one uses a product with a certain kind of chemical compound, it is usually absorbed through the bloodstream and travels from it.
-Before its travel to the whole body through the blood, it is broken down into much smaller pieces as part of the metabolism process, no matter what the intake method is.
+Before its travels to the whole body through the blood, it is broken down into much smaller pieces as part of the metabolism process, no matter what the intake method is.
 These smaller pieces, which enter the bloodstream, are called metabolites.

 Metabolites and Cannabinoids